The-Marcy-Lab-School/problem-set-2-js-foundations/README.md

 * A written response section
 * JavaScript small problems

-To complete and submit this problem set, you will...
+To complete and submit this problem set...
 1. Your written response questions live in the `short-response.md` file.
 Record your answers without removing the original questions.
 Use complete sentences and style appropriately with markdown.
-2.
 3. Your small problems are in the `problems` directory.
 The directory contains these files:
     * `README.md`
     * `answers.js`